cdominguezh06/ModUlar/README.md

 ## How It Works

+Click on the "Add Game" button.
+When prompted to select a folder you may select the one with the mods folder (For example, the folder to select in LAD: Pirate Yakuza would be "media")
+Add a name for the game and save it.
+Now you can access a list of compatible mods at the sidebar

 The program uses a `modular.yaml` configuration file located in each mod's folder to obtain information about the mod and its configurable components.
 Based on this information, ModUlar allows users to activate or deactivate specific features of the mod.

 ## Structure of the modular.yaml file